Tomkeys1/GameProject/README.md

 # GameProject
 GameProject from Scratch.
 C++ directX.

 Welcome to this project.
 This will be a complete game in C++.
 I started this from scratch creating everything myself except for the deep functions for window creation, where I used some parts of the window.h and the render Functions from the directx libary.
+For multithreading I am using the std::thread and for timesteps and time tasks in general I use std::chrono.
+I use std::vector list and map aswell as string.

 The project concept is a space invader clone with a leauge of legends ability system.
 The character has 4 abilities on Q, W, E and R. Aswell as a normal attack which is a normal shot just like in any space invader clone.
 If you wish to see the specific ability designs then text me.